Score plateau

 You have test anxiety masking your real level

 If your mock scores are 8–12 points higher than your real PTE, anxiety is compressing your real-test performance.
-The fix is exposure: more full mocks under test conditions to normalise the pressure.
+Understand why mock scores differ from real PTE and follow our exam day tips to normalise the pressure through exposure.

 - 7